Skip to navigation Skip to content

 Drilling Tap Holes & Tap Installation

-Your plumber will now need to drill the bath to fit your mixer taps and waste, using masking tape to mark the bath where the holes are going to be drilled.
 Your plumber will mark the centre line of the bath allowing 90mm either side to give 180mm for mixer tails then drill holes in the centre of the rim using a 32mm tank cutter.

 Putting Pipe Work in Place

-Next your plumber will run 22mm hot and cold supplies under the floor to where the bath will sit, then connect two bends to the pipe work, slide over the chrome shrouds and then connect the copper pipes to the taps in the same way that regular taps are fitted.
-Once this is done fix down the chrome stands to the floor, the chrome sleeves should then slide or screw into position.
-The taps should come with instructions as to what centres your pipes need to be and how much copper to have sticking up through the finished floor.
+Once that stage is completed, your plumber will run 22mm hot and cold supplies under the floor to where the bath will sit, then connect two bends to the pipe work, slide over the chrome shrouds and then connect the copper pipes to the taps in the same way that regular taps are fitted.

 Once your pop up waste has been fitted, your plumber will connect the bath waste into the floor through pre-drilled holes.
 Now everything is in place, your plumber will disconnect the pipe work and remove the timber framing in order to position the bath in its correct place.
-Once all the pipe work is re-connected your plumber should undertake a wet test to check all pipe work is in place and no leaks exist.
+Once all the pipe work is re-connected your plumber should undertake a wet test to check everything is in the right place and working well with no leaks.
 If your bath has claw feet that are secured to the floor, it is at this point that your plumber will fix them to the floor.
-To finish off ensuring the surfaces of your bath are completely dust and grease free, your plumber will add a silicone bead along joint between panel and floor to secure the installation.

-After allowing 24 hours for the silicone bead to dry, Voila! - Your new freestanding bath is ready for you to take a soak in.
+To finish off, ensuring the surfaces of your bath are completely dust and grease free, your plumber will add a silicone bead along the joints between the panel and floor to secure the installation.
+After allowing 24 hours for the silicone bead to dry, your new freestanding bath is ready for you to take a glorious long soak in!

 You might also like